-However, \acsp{BNN} exhibits practical limitations in real-world medical imaging applications~\cite{kurz2022uncertainty}.
-In particular, their predictive performance and uncertainty estimates often degrade under small-sample and severely imbalanced data regimes, which are prevalent in clinical datasets~\cite{mallick2020can}.
-Moreover, although \acsp{BNN} offers a principled framework for uncertainty quantification, the resulting uncertainty estimates are not inherently guaranteed to be decision-consistent -i.e., systematically low for correct predictions and high for incorrect ones-unless explicitly enforced through additional modeling or optimization constraints~\cite{krishnan2020improving}.
+However, \acsp{BNN} exhibit practical limitations in real-world medical imaging applications~\citep{kurz2022uncertainty}.
+In particular, their predictive performance and uncertainty estimates often degrade under small-sample and severely imbalanced data regimes, which are prevalent in clinical datasets~\citep{mallick2020can}.
+Moreover, although \acsp{BNN} offer a principled framework for uncertainty quantification, the resulting uncertainty estimates are not inherently guaranteed to be decision-consistent, i.e., systematically low for correct predictions and high for incorrect ones, unless explicitly enforced through additional modeling or optimization constraints~\citep{krishnan2020improving}.

 These limitations highlight the need for a unified optimization framework that explicitly enforces alignment between predictive correctness and uncertainty, while maintaining robustness across varying data scales, class distributions, and clinical tasks.
 Such a framework is essential to ensure both the reliability and general applicability of uncertainty-aware models in diverse medical imaging scenarios.